zangjiucheng/Speaklarity/README.md

 This project is licensed under the [MIT License](./LICENSE).
 See the LICENSE file for details.

 ## References & Acknowledgements

-### Research & Algorithms

-Our speech processing and accent analysis capabilities are built upon cutting-edge research in robust speech recognition and large-scale audio processing:

-- **Whisper Speech Recognition**: Our platform leverages insights from OpenAI's Whisper model, which demonstrates exceptional performance in multilingual speech recognition through large-scale weak supervision training on 680,000 hours of diverse audio data.
-- Advanced speech processing techniques for accent analysis and pronunciation assessment
-- Natural language processing algorithms for grammar checking and linguistic pattern recognition
-- Real-time audio visualization and processing algorithms

 ### Key Research References